mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 is a large freight and passenger vessel used by clans and companies upon major trade routes.
-A 95-ton shuttle is carried as ship’s vehicle which, with a generous passenger or cargo capacity means the transport does not require a streamlined hull itself and the shuttle’s cargo bay is often utilised to increase the total tonnage this ship can carry.
+A 95-ton shuttle is carried as ship's vehicle which, with a generous passenger or cargo capacity means the transport does not require a streamlined hull itself and the shuttle's cargo bay is often utilised to increase the total tonnage this ship can carry.